erysdren/LuaROTT/README.md

 ## Building

-Building Taradino requires GCC, CMake, and the development packages for SDL3, SDL3_Mixer, and SDL3_Net.
+Building NetROTT requires GCC, CMake, and the development packages for SDL3, SDL3_Mixer, and SDL3_Net.
 After installing, you can run the following commands to build: